bytecodealliance/wasmtime/pulley/README.md

   perform the work of multiple operations in a single instruction.
 The more work we do in each turn of the interpreter loop the less we are impacted by its overhead.
-Additionally, Cranelift, as the primary Pulley bytecode producer, can leverage ISLE lowering patterns to easily identify opportunites for emitting super-instructions.
+Additionally, Cranelift, as the primary Pulley bytecode producer, can leverage ISLE lowering patterns to easily identify opportunities for emitting super-instructions.

 * We do not, in general, define sub-opcodes.
 There should be only one branch, on